armanddebesse/Octoprint-CheckList-Displayer/README.md

 To test the plugin:

-1. Start a print job as a non-local user.
+1. Start a print job.
 2. The print job should be immediately canceled and a checklist should appear.
 3. Accept the checklist.
 4. The print job should restart.